6 Simple Ways To Start A Creativity Journal For Your Mental Health

 Supplies for Starting a Creativity Journal:

-- Archer and Olive Sketchbook – In this blog we're going to be using and exploring a lot of different mediums.
+- Archer and Olive Notebook – In this blog we're going to be using and exploring a lot of different mediums.
 Therefore I recommend the Archer and Olive notebooks as the lovely and thick pages have no bleeding or ghosting even with paint, so you get a clean start for every creation!
 I particularly like a square notebook for creativity too!

 - Pencil – To plan out your creation.